This article has been updated with current models for March 2020. The Columbia Dakota Drifter has been replaced with the Columbia Wayfinder OutDry.

-While you can wear running shoes to walk, they aren’t the best choice of footwear.
-There are several reasons.
+You can wear running shoes for walking, but they aren’t the best choice of footwear.
+There are several reasons why.

-The first is the conflict between the running shoe design and the mechanics of walking.
-Unlike running, the gait cycle of walking takes longer – this means that the outsole design needs to support the process of gradual transitions.
+There’s a disconnect between running shoe design and the mechanics of walking.
+Unlike running, the gait cycle of walking takes longer – this means that the outsole design needs to be continuous to support the weight loading process.

 Walking-specific athletic shoes with a full ground-contact outsole perform better when it comes to weight transfer at slower speeds.

 But then, limiting your options only to sports shoes will yield slim pickings.
 Because there’s a lot more to walking than just being a fitness activity.

 For example, what are you going to do for your casual and dress option(s)?
 Commuting downtown to work involves plenty of walking – and you also need to look good.